spryker/spryker-docs/docs/scos/dev/back-end-development/cronjobs/migrate-to-jenkins.md

 ## 3. Configure Jenkins jobs

 Create or update the Jenkins job list in `config/Zed/cronjobs/jenkins.php`.
-To learn how to add jobs, see [Adding and configuring cronjobs](/docs/scos/dev/back-end-development/cronjobs/adding-and-configuring-cronjobs.html).
+To learn how to add jobs, see [Add and configure cronjobs](/docs/scos/dev/back-end-development/cronjobs/add-and-configure-cronjobs.html).